docsforadobe/premiere-plugin-guide/docs/intro/plugin-installation.md

 ## Windows

 As of Premiere Pro version 22.0, the `\Plug-ins` directories have been renamed `\Plugins`, to better coincide with Apple's Human Interface Guidelines.
 Premiere Pro will continue to attempt to load plugins from `\Plug-Ins` directories as well, for the foreseeable future.
-We will continue to specify

 Starting in CC, each version of Premiere Pro will create a unique registry key that provide locations of folders of interest for third-party installations for that version.